 Banks Welding & Fabrication relies on welding equipment from Miller Electric Mfg.
-Co. and consumables from Hobart Brothers to increase productivity on structural and architectural steel designs.
+LLC and consumables from Hobart Brothers to increase productivity on structural and architectural steel designs.

 Douglas Banks, owner, reports the following:

 - Metal cored wires increase productivity by 30 percent.